Heavyweight Champ: Reception

 The original 1976 game was a commercial success in Japan.
-On the first annual Game Machine arcade chart, Heavyweight Champ was the third highest-grossing arcade video game of 1976 in Japan, just below Taito's Ball Park (Tornado Baseball) and Speed Race DX.
+On the first annual Game Machine arcade chart, Heavyweight Champ was the third highest-grossing arcade video game of 1976 in Japan, just below Taito's Ball Park and Speed Race DX.

 The 1987 remake was also a commercial success.
-In Japan, Game Machine listed the 1987 version on their November 15, 1987 issue as being the fourth most-successful upright arcade unit of the month.
+In Japan, Game Machine listed the 1987 version on their November 15 issue as being the fourth most-successful upright arcade unit of the month.
 It went on to become Japan's fifth highest-grossing dedicated arcade game of 1988.

 The 1987 remake was also critically well-received.
 Advanced Computer Entertainment and Commodore User praised the game's unique controls but raised concerns that they might decrease the lifespan of the cabinets.
 Commodore User also had positive impressions of the game's graphics and gave the game a 9 out of 10 overall.

-Related games
+Legacy

 Sega reused the Heavyweight Champ name when they released the Sega Master System version of James "Buster" Douglas Knockout Boxing outside of North America.
 The game features a side perspective and is otherwise unrelated to the arcade games.
 It was not received well.

+Heavyweight Champ's 1976 version was the first video game to ever depict a Black person.

 The 1991 Sega arcade game Title Fight also featured controls for left and right punches and a similar behind-the-boxer perspective as the 1987 game, along with two-player gameplay through use of a dual-monitor cabinet.